tmcowley/natural-selection-sim/README.md

 * DNA simplified to 16 single nucleobases (A,C,G,T)
 * Assumes a being's phenotype is completely controlled by its genetics
   * This makes evaluating *fitness* easier
-  * Beings unaffected by simulated environment
+  * Phenotype is the same as genotype

 ### Modelling: Heritable Variation, Differential Reproduction
 * Each being in the initial population has randomly set genetics